-Cast the Expert: Joel Harris (who played Young Walter) is a professional stuntman and the show's stunt coordinator, making him all the more qualified to portray one of Possum Lake's resident butt monkeys.
+Cast the Expert: The late Joel Harris (who played Young Walter) was a professional stuntman and the show's stunt coordinator, making him all the more qualified to portray one of Possum Lake's resident butt monkeys.

 Dawson Casting: An egregious example; McKenna was 31 when he started playing teen-aged Harold.
 Averted in the later episodes, in which Harold was portrayed as an adult.

 Doing It for the Art: The 4th-6th seasons.
 As Steve Smith mentioned on the DVD sets, the company had to buy time slots in order for the show to air (this is also why the show was titled "The New Red Green Show" during this time, to differentiate it from seasons 1-3 that were still airing in reruns).
 Luckily, by season 7 they had secured a deal with CBC, so they didn't have to pay to air their own show anymore.

 This is also why Steve Smith decided to end the show at the 15th season: He didn't want to start letting down loyal viewers by delivering a sub-standard product.

 Executive Meddling: Steve Smith isn't too fond of the second season, during which the executives pressed him to make the show into more of a sitcom.
 Hence the expanded cast and plotlines that we actually saw develop, as opposed to simply being related by Red.
 When Smith got back full creative control from the third season onwards, he went back to the old format.
 That said, one major aspect of the show did originate in the second season and was kept thereafter: The possum squeal sound effect which signaled the start of the lodge meeting.

 Written by Cast Member: Taken to its literal conclusion.
 Steve Smith co-wrote all 300 episodes.
 Rick Green co-wrote every episode from Seasons 1 through 8 and Seasons 14 and 15 as well as a few Season 13 episodes.
 Other cast members like Peter Wildman (Buzz), Bob Bainborough (Dalton), Jeff Lumby (Winston), and even Patrick McKenna would also contribute to dozens of episodes in their own right.